 They also discovered that the supreme leader of the region was a Wampanoag Native American sachem by the name of Massasoit, and they learned of the existence of Squanto, a Native American originally from Patuxet.
 Squanto had spent time in Europe and spoke English quite well.
 Samoset spent the night in Plymouth and agreed to arrange a meeting with some of Massasoit's men.

 Samoset returned to Plymouth on March 22 with a delegation from Massasoit that included Squanto; Massasoit joined them shortly thereafter.
 After an exchange of gifts, Massasoit and Governor Carver established a formal treaty of peace.

 This treaty ensured that each person would not bring harm to the other, that Massasoit would send his allies to make peaceful negotiations with Plymouth, and that they would come to each other's aid in a time of war.

 What became known as the First Thanksgiving was celebrated in late 1621.

 Pilgrims History: Religion

-They adhered to the teachings of Martin Luther and John Calvin and other reformers during the Reformation.
-They did not believe in the celebration of Christmas or Easter nor did they accept the pristine cathedrals that were built in Europe.
-The wanted a return to simplicity and a focus on the scriptures and the life of Jesus.
+They adhered to the teachings of Martin Luther and John Calvin, and other reformers during the Reformation.
+They did not believe in the celebration of Christmas or Easter, nor did they accept the pristine cathedrals that were built in Europe.
+They wanted a return to simplicity and a focus on the scriptures and the life of Jesus.

 They were different from the Puritans in that they were not as structured, but their beliefs were mostly the same.
 The Pilgrims were more flexible than the Puritans but lacked the political and economic structure.
 Massachusetts Bay Colony quickly increased in population and eventually absorbed Plymouth by the time of the American Revolution.